sech1p/sech1p/README.md

 [![Godot logo](https://readme-components.vercel.app/api?component=logo&logo=godotengine)](https://github.com/harish-sethuraman/readme-components)

 Also using TW Elements with Tailwind and Material UI 3.0.
 Sometimes in bigger projects I used to using Preact instead of Svelte.

+## FAQ ❓

+- What device are you using?

+Devices which I using are listed on my website in [Machines section](http://sech1p.ovh/machines.php)